course-details-portlet

 Course content

 The purpose of this course is to establish a methodological foundation for answering scientific.
 Students will gain knowledge of different qualitative and quantitative methods that are relevant in relation to the master’s study.
 This will enable students to carry out research projects at master's level that are in accordance with ethical and professional standards.
-Furthermore, students should be able to formulate scientific questions and plan research design, as well as communicate scientific results in writing and orally.
+Furthermore, students should be able to formulate scientific questions and plan research design, as well as communicate scientific results.

 Learning outcome